tangdou369098655/excelDemo/README.md

 English | [简体中文](./README-zh.md)

-> In this tutorial, we are going to implement Front end reading excel tables and get the content  of the file without back-end interface.
+> In this tutorial, we are going to implement Front end reading excel tables and get the content  of the file ,Without back-end interface.

 * Use it to learn important XLSX features.